Written by Sophie Maccagnone, Account Executive at Dittoe Public Relations

 With over 3 billion people using social media, the best place to start is scrolling through your feed.
 Whether it be Facebook, Instagram, Twitter or Pinterest, trends are plastered across every social network and gaining traction exponentially with the help of influencers and brands.
 In fact, 96% of US fashion brands are on Instagram.

-3. RECYCLE AND REPURPOSE – WITH A TWIST
+3. RECYCLE AND REPURPOSE old pitches – WITH A TWIST

 Anticipating future trends is an effective proactive PR approach, but another great way to create media opportunities when things seem slow is to look back at coverage from the previous year.
 The media industry is rather habitual, meaning many outlets follow a very similar calendar each year, covering similar topics around the same time.
 Garner that past coverage for a future twist on the topic that will give your client a competitive edge on the seasonal topic.

 The best way to secure your clients coverage is to go after the opportunities they want, as well as the opportunities they may not think about.

 Additionally, there is ample opportunity to repurpose PR content.
 After spending copious amounts of time creating pitches, blogs, releases and case studies, don’t let your content fall by the wayside.
 Transform statistics utilized in your successful pitch into a fun infographic, or revive an old case study by altering the format into Q&A style.
 You’d be surprised by the interest you can secure just by giving your content a fresh, new look.